-(iv) Any licensed speech-language pathologist and audiologist who has met the requirements and acquired a language therapist (CALT) who has met the certification requirements of the Academic Language Therapy Association and who is employed by a local school board.
-The licensed speech-language pathologist and audiologist and certified academic language therapist shall submit documentation to the State Department of Education that the certificate or endorsement was received before October 15 in order to be eliqible for the full salary supplement in the current school year, or the licensed speech-language pathologist and audiologist and certified academic language therapist shall submit the documentation to the State Department of Education before February 15 in order to be eligible for a prorated salary supplement beginning with the second term of the school year.
+6532 entitled to the master teacher supplement, and those counselors 6533 who complete the process shall be entitled to a one-time 6534 reimbursement for the actual cost of the process as outlined in 6535 paragraph (b) of this subsection.
+6536 (iv) Any licensed speech-language pathologist and 6537 audiologist who has met the requirements and acquired a 6538 Certificate of Clinical Competence from the American 6539 Speech-Language-Hearing Association and any certified academic 6540 language therapist (CALT) who has met the certification 6541 requirements of the Academic Language Therapy Association and who 6542 is employed by a local school board.
+The licensed speech-language 6543 pathologist and audiologist and certified academic language 6544 therapist shall submit documentation to the State Department of 6545 Education that the certificate or endorsement was received before 6546 October 15 in order to be eligible for the full salary supplement 6547 in the current school year, or the licensed speech-language 6548 pathologist and audiologist and certified academic language 6549 therapist shall submit the documentation to the State Department 6550 of Education before February 15 in order to be eligible for a 6551 prorated salary supplement beginning with the second term of the 6552 school year.
+6553 (v) Any licensed athletic trainer who has met the 6554 requirements and acquired Board Certification for the Athletic 6555 Trainer from the Board of Certification, Inc., and who is employed by a local school board or the State Board of Education as an athletic trainer and not as an administrator.
+The licensed athletic trainer shall submit documentation to the State